 I tell this story a lot: I once asked a farmer if you could milk a pig.
 (Don’t ask me why it made sense at the time.)
 His answer: You can milk a mouse, but the real question is—Why do you want to?

 That stuck with me.
 We are insanely curious about all the possibilities available to us in weaving.
-(Well some of us are.
-Honestly I was stuck at the pretty yarn, heddle up/heddle down phase for a long time because there is so much there to explore.
+I was happy for a very long time in the pretty yarn, heddle up/heddle down phase for a long time because there is so much there to explore.
 For me, the answer isn’t what can I do, but why would I want to.

 Weaving with two heddles allows you three fundamental opportunities that aren’t available with one heddle: You can weave with finer fabrics, you can weave smaller floats, and you can weave a wider variety of structures.

 I have a new video coming out from Interweave next month.
 If you have watched my previous videos, you know my style—I believe that less is more.
 My goal is not to just show you how do something, but to show you how to get past the part when things go wrong.
 I like to slow it all down and cover the information step-by-glorious-step.
 To me, that is the really interesting part—not just how to weave a given structure, but how to weave it well with joy in your heart.
 I know that last part sounds sappy, but when we know why things go wrong—and they will go wrong—all parts of weaving are fun even when things don’t go according to plan.